 My goal is to spark the spirit of adventure in the audience so that everyone feels as if they have taken the first step on their next adventure before they even leave the room. ~

-Scott is the recipient of the Spirit of Adventure Award as presented by the Los Angeles Council of Hostelling International.
+Scott is the recipient of the Spirit of Adventure Award for outstanding enthusiasm and curiosity while traveling.
+Presented by the Los Angeles Council of Hostelling International.